Table of Contents

 What does the arrival of Gutenberg and WordPress 5 release mean for you?

 The WCEU has also set out a roadmap for further progress in Gutenberg development.
-The next month (July 2018), version 4.9.x is expected.
+In July 2018, version 4.9.x was expected.
 There should be one significant change – while currently wp-admin users have option to opt-in for Gutenberg, later Gutenberg will be incorporated into the WordPress core itself and thus enabled by default.
 The opt-out will be possible by installing a plugin that will return the original WYSIWYG editor into admin interface.

-All critical issues should be solved in August, and Gutenberg should appear as part of Calypso admin interface on WordPress.com.
+All critical issues should be solved in August, and Gutenberg WordPress editor should appear as part of Calypso admin interface (on WordPress.com).
 However, the most important message from Gutenberg roadmap was that the WordPress 5.0 release is expected in August.

 Many developers are a bit skeptical about this timing as according to Mullenweg, there are currently more that 1700 issues open, which is definitely not a negligible number.

-What do we think about Gutenberg and what will the new WordPress 5.0 look like?
+What do we think about Gutenberg WordPress editor?
+And what will the new WordPress 5.0 look like?